Erudika/scoold/README.md

 para.scim_allow_provisioned_users_only = false
 ```
 By default, Scoold Pro will create a space for each SCIM `Group` it receives from your identity platform and assign the
 members of that group to the corresponding space.
+Just make sure that groups are pushed from your IdM platform to Scoold.

 If `para.scim_allow_provisioned_users_only = true`, user accounts which have not been SCIM-provisioned will be blocked
 even if those users are members of your identity pool.
 This allows system administrators to provision a subset of the